systream/feature-switch/README.md

 #### A/B testing

-You can setup a switch witch enables the feature approximately 50% of the visitors.
+This will enable the feature approximately 50% of the visitors.
-The feature status is tracking by cookie, so if the visitor returns the same state of the feature will be shown.
+The feature status is tracking by cookie, so if the visitor returns, the same state of the feature will be shown.

 ```php
 $feature = new Feature('foo_bar_feature_key');
 $feature->addSwitcher(new AB());
 $feature->isEnabled();